AmedeoV/seraphix/utilities/README.md

 python github_star_counter_parallel.py
 ```

+⚠️ **Rate Limit Warning:** The parallel version can consume your entire GitHub API quota (5000 requests/hour) quickly. **Run during off-hours or weekends** when you're not actively using the GitHub API for other tasks.

 **Features:**
 - Automatic parallel processing with dynamic worker calculation
 - Smart rate limiting based on API quota